 Another article from November 2017: Does The Social Security COLA Shortchange Seniors?

-In short, the COLA is based on an unusual inflation index – CPI-W – and is determined by averaging the indexes for July, August and September and comparing that number with the same average for the year before.
-For 2021, the COLA was set at 1.3% with the release of the September inflation report on Oct.
-13, 2020.
+The Social Security cost-of-living adjustment is based on an unusual inflation index – CPI-W – and is determined by averaging the indexes for July, August and September and comparing that number with the same average for the year before.

 Click on the image to see a larger version of this chart.